DiligentGraphics/DiligentSamples/Tutorials/Tutorial25_StatePackager/readme.md

 If the new hit point is closer than the current one defined by the `Hit`, the struct is updated with the new color, normal, distance and hit type.

-Casting a ray though the scene then consists of intersecting the ray with each box:
+Casting a ray though the scene consists of intersecting the ray with each box:

 ```hlsl
 float RoomSize  = 10.0;